monkey0506/Monkeymoto.InlineCollections/README.md

 ## `InlineCollectionFlags` features

-By default, all inline collections generate support for collection expressions.
-All other features are explicitly opt-in on a per-type basis via the `InlineCollectionFlags` passed to the `InlineCollectionAttribute` constructor.
-The `InlineCollectionFlags` can be combined using the bitwise `OR` operator:
+All inline collection features are explicitly opt-in on a per-type basis via the `InlineCollectionFlags` passed to the `InlineCollectionAttribute` constructor.
+The `InlineCollectionFlags` can be combined using the bitwise `OR`
+operator:

 ````C#
 [InlineCollection(InlineCollectionFlags.IListT | InlineCollectionFlags.LengthProperty, Length = 8)]